grinnell-cs/csc151-images/_eboards/eboard25-3.md

 ### Friday PSA

-* You're awesome.
-Please try to remain that way.
+* You are awesome.
+Please take of yourselves.
-* Please be moderate in what you do.
-Cake to excess is bad.
+* Please be moderate in all you do.
 * Consent is essential but not sufficient.

 Mini-Project 7